-Do Bookkeepers Have to Become Strategic Advisors?
+Do Bookkeepers Have to Become Strategic Advisors?by

 Not every bookkeeper wants to become a strategic advisor.
 So, is this okay?
 Contributor Billie Anne Grigg says yes.